andreasKroepelin/polylux/book/src/dynamic/alternatives.md

 Similar to `#one-by-one`, `#alternatives` also has an optional `start` argument that works just the same.

+### Block mode

+By default, `#alternatives` lays out elements as if they are inline (it wraps them in a `#box`).
+Sometimes, this will not be desirable, such as when laying out images using `#alternatives`.

+If the `block_mode` argument is set to `true`, then `#alternatives` will lay out elements as block level elements, taking up the full available width and adjusting to use the height of the largest element.

 ## `#alternatives-match`
 `#alternatives` has a couple of "cousins" that might be more convenient in some situations.